Chimney Relining & Resurfacing Services

 Aluminum liners are often a more attractive option to homeowners because the upfront cost is significantly lower when compared to that of stainless steel.
 It is important to keep in mind, though, that because aluminum is a weaker metal, it will likely require more maintenance or even replacement down the line — meaning your overall, long-term costs may end up higher.

-Stainless steel can be used in wood, oil, and gas-fueled chimney systems, and they are highly durable, able to withstand even the toughest of conditions.
-They’ll last longer, give you less problems, and ensure a safer fireside experience.
+Stainless steel can be used in wood, oil, and gas-fueled chimney systems, and they are highly durable and able to withstand even the toughest of conditions.
+They’ll last longer, give you fewer problems, and ensure a safer fireside experience.

 What Is a Cast-in-Place Chimney Liner?